leeminkan/learn-nest-graceful-shutdown/README.md

-That's a great question!
 Graceful shutdown is especially important for background jobs to prevent data loss, ensure consistency, and clean up resources properly.

 Let's illustrate this with a real-world use case in NestJS: **A Background Email Sending Job**.

 ## Real Use Case: Graceful Shutdown for a NestJS Background Email Job